Naruto: Part II

 During the conflict, it is revealed that Tobi is Obito Uchiha, a former teammate of Kakashi's who was thought to be dead.
 The real Madara saved Obito's life, and they have since collaborated.
 As Sasuke learns the history of Konoha, including the circumstances that led to his clan's downfall, he decides to protect the village and rejoins Naruto and Sakura to thwart Madara and Obito's plans.
 However, Madara's body ends up possessed by Kaguya Otsutsuki, an ancient princess who intends to subdue all humanity.
-A reformed Obito sacrifices himself to help Team 7 stop her.
+A reformed Obito sacrifices himself to help the Allies to stop her.
 Once Kaguya is sealed, Madara dies as well.
 Sasuke takes advantage of the situation and takes control of all the Tailed Beasts, as he reveals his goal of ending the current village system.
 Naruto confronts Sasuke to dissuade him from his plan, and after they almost kill each other in a final battle, Sasuke admits defeat and reforms.
-After the war, Kakashi becomes the Sixth Hokage and pardons Sasuke for his crimes.
+After the war, Kakashi becomes the Sixth Hokage and pardons Sasuke, Orochimaru, and Kabuto for their crimes.
 Years later, Kakashi steps down while Naruto marries Hinata Hyuga and becomes the Seventh Hokage, raising the next generation.

 Production

 Development

+The fictional monster Godzilla inspired the inclusion of mythological beasts in Naruto.

 In 1995, Shueisha published Karakuri, a one-shot manga by Masashi Kishimoto, which received an honorable mention in the 1996 Hop Step Award.
 Dissatisfied with subsequent draft proposals, Kishimoto began developing a new project.
 An early concept featured Naruto as a chef, but this version was never published.
 Kishimoto then developed a one-shot for the summer 1997 issue of Akamaru Jump, based on an idea of a boy who could transform into a fox.
 Despite positive reader feedback, Kishimoto revised the concept into a ninja-themed story due to dissatisfaction with the art and narrative.

 The first eight chapters were planned prior to serialization in Weekly Shōnen Jump.
 Initial drafts featured detailed illustrations of Konoha village, but by the debut, the art emphasized characters over backgrounds.
 Although Kishimoto was concerned that the use of chakra might make the series overly Japanese, he believed it remained engaging.
 Inspired by Godzilla, Kishimoto incorporated the tailed beasts mythology to include monster designs.
 The central theme of Part I is mutual acceptance, exemplified through Naruto's character development.

 In Part II, Kishimoto simplified panel layouts and plot structures to enhance readability and avoid excessive stylistic conventions.
 His artistic style shifted from a classic manga aesthetic toward greater realism.
 To conclude the Sasuke Uchiha arc within one volume, volume 43 contained additional chapters, leading Kishimoto to apologize for the higher cost.